 Merthyr Tydfil today

 Tourism is now the big business developing in Merthyr Tydfil.
 Many adventure activity sites have put Merthyr on the map, with more developments planned.
-Proposals are in place for a huge indoor ski slope and waterpark, as well as for a new Zip World just outside of the town.
+Proposals are in place for a huge indoor ski slope and waterpark and a new Zip World just opened in the neighbouring hills.

-But until then, there are plenty of awesome things to do on a visit to Merthyr.
+There are lots of awesome things to do on a visit to Merthyr.
 I have broken these down into adventurous, active, historical/cultural and casual activities to enjoy.

 Location: Gethin Woodland Centre, Abercanaid, Merthyr Tydfil, CF48 1YZ